 About this site

 Sourin Brae is an independent publication launched in April 2025 by Alistair Peebles, a writer and researcher who lives in Orkney, Scotland.
-As discussed in the site's first post, After Catameringue, Sourin Brae is a dedicated occasional space for stories and other materials deriving from the decade and a half that the author has spent researching the life and work of the poet and artist Ian Hamilton Finlay (1925-2006).
+As discussed in the site's first post, After Catameringue, Sourin Brae is a dedicated occasional space for stories and other materials deriving from the decade and a half that the author has spent researching the life and work of the internationally renowned Scottish poet, artist and landscape designer Ian Hamilton Finlay (1925-2006).
 The research is slowly turning into a book.

 After Catameringue gives a brief explanation of the site's title, which has only coincidentally to do with lemons – the quote comes from a poem of Finlay's, "The English Colonel Explains an Orkney Boat" – but the link will help with pronunciation.